Genivia/ugrep/README.md

     ugrep --format='%n%k: %O%~' 'href=' index.html

+Same, but display a line at most once when matching multiple patterns, unless option `-u` is used:

+    ugrep --format='%u%n%k: %O%~' 'href=' index.html

-To string together the line numbers of matches, separated by commas with field `%,`:
+To string together a list of unique line numbers of matches, separated by commas with field `%,`:

-    ugrep --format='%,%n' 'href=' index.html
+    ugrep --format='%u%,%n' 'href=' index.html

 To output the matching part of a line only with field `%o` (or option `-o` with field `%O`):